petecarapetyan/webappwriter/docs/rocket-themes/index.md

 It might be possible that the biggest single factor to Wordpress's success - [currently 38% of the internet](https://kinsta.com/wordpress-market-share/) - is themes?
 [It's hard to know.](https://en.wikipedia.org/wiki/WordPress#History)

+_**This page is entirely TLDR to explain why I created these rocket themes**_ and what the themes are, and are not, about.

+## Executive Summary

 I created [these starter themes](/rocket-themes/summary/thumbnails/) as one way to allow Rocket to grow into some of those same markets that would otherwise be unavailable to it.

 ## Proving out theme-ability